jordan-hoang/Chess/test/lib/googlemock/docs/CookBook.md

 Sometimes requiring everything to occur in a predetermined order can lead to brittle tests.
-For example, we may care about `A` occurring before both `B` and `C`, but aren't interested in the relative order of `B` and `C`.
+For example, we may care about `A` occurring before both `BLACK` and `C`, but aren't interested in the relative order of `BLACK` and `C`.
 In this case, the test should reflect our real intent, instead of being overly constraining.

 Google Mock allows you to impose an arbitrary DAG (directed acyclic